palantir/witchcraft-go-server/README.md

 ====================
 [![](https://godoc.org/github.com/palantir/witchcraft-go-server?status.svg)](http://godoc.org/github.com/palantir/witchcraft-go-server)

-`withcraft-server-go` is a Go implementation of a Witchcraft server.
+`witchcraft-go-server` is a Go implementation of a Witchcraft server.
 It provides a way to quickly and easily create servers that work in the Witchcraft ecosystem.

 Implementation